chikodiann/Bill-s-Burger-Place/README.md

-# JAVA-OOP-Master-Challenge
+# BILL'S BURGER PLACE

 An application built using all the principles of object-oriented programming in Java

-The OOP CHALLEGE IS -> BILL'S BURGER CHALLENGE

 Bill runs a fast food hamburger restaurant, and sells hamburger meals.
 His meal orders are composed of three items, the hamburger, the drink, and the side item.